 Fractional odds, otherwise known as UK Odds are frequently found at bookies in the United Kingdom and Ireland.
 Initially used for horse racing, these types of odds are probably the most seasoned type of odds for sports gamblers.
 If you go down London’s high road of bookmakers, you would see fractional odds being offered by all of them.

-The Top Best Online Betting Sites for US players
+The Top Best Online Sports Betting Sites Right Now

 These types of odds are calculated with a very simple formula because they are given in a fraction form.
 The denominator (the 2nd number to the right) is the amount bet and the numerator (1st number on the left) is the amount that your wager will bring.
 Let’s say you that you wagered on Chelsea at 10 to 15 with a fractional odd.
 For every $300 you bet, your potential net profit would be $200.
 If you win, your original bet will also be returned to you, leaving you with $500 ($300 original wager + $200 profit) and a net gain of $200.